Aliases for KYAT3 Gene

 GeneCards Summary for KYAT3 Gene

 KYAT3 (Kynurenine Aminotransferase 3) is a Protein Coding gene.
-Among its related pathways are Histidine, lysine, phenylalanine, tyrosine, proline and tryptophan catabolism and Metabolism.
-An important paralog of this gene is KYAT1.
+Among its related pathways are Drug metabolism - cytochrome P450 and Histidine, lysine, phenylalanine, tyrosine, proline and tryptophan catabolism.
+An important paralog of this gene is ENSG00000286112.

 UniProtKB/Swiss-Prot Summary for KYAT3 Gene

-Catalyzes the irreversible transamination of the L-tryptophan metabolite L-kynurenine to form kynurenic acid (KA).
-May catalyze the beta-elimination of S-conjugates and Se-conjugates of L-(seleno)cysteine, resulting in the cleavage of the C-S or C-Se bond (By similarity).
+Catalyzes the irreversible transamination of the L-tryptophan metabolite L-kynurenine to form kynurenic acid (KA), an intermediate in the tryptophan catabolic pathway which is also a broad spectrum antagonist of the three ionotropic excitatory amino acid receptors among others.
+May catalyze the beta-elimination of S-conjugates and Se-conjugates of L-(seleno)cysteine, resulting in the cleavage of the C-S or C-Se bond.
 Has transaminase activity towards L-kynurenine, tryptophan, phenylalanine, serine, cysteine, methionine, histidine, glutamine and asparagine with glyoxylate as an amino group acceptor (in vitro).
-Has lower activity with 2-oxoglutarate as amino group acceptor (in vitro) (By similarity).
+Has lower activity with 2-oxoglutarate as amino group acceptor (in vitro).